SFU-CMPT-201/a0-pub/README.md

 * You don't need to do the tutorial in one sitting as you can stop recording and later start recording again.
 * More precisely, when you work through the tutorial, follow these steps.
     * Make sure you are in the correct directory for this assignment by entering `cd ~/units/02-tools/a0`.
     * Always enter `record` first before doing anything else.
 When `record` is running, the prompt will display `[recording]`.
 Make sure you see it before proceeding.
-  * `record` starts recording what you do in your terminal and saves it to the files in a directory named `.log`.
+    * `record` starts recording what you do in your terminal and saves it to the files in a directory named `.record`.
     * Work through the tutorial and complete the activities.
 (There is one thing to note---for *6.
       Vi Text Editor* section, whenever the tutorial says enter `vi`, enter `nvim` instead.
 We do not use the original vi.
 Instead, we use Neovim, a newer implementation of vi.)
     * If you want to stop, enter `exit`, which stops recording.
     * Next time you come back, make sure you go to the correct directory (`cd ~/units/02-tools/a0`) and enter `record`.
 It does not overwrite what you have recorded previously.
 It just writes to new files for recording.
     * Once you are done with the tutorial and ready to submit, use `git` to push the recording.
 For that, you can enter the following commands.
 (Note that `$` indicates the command prompt.
 Do not enter it.)

     ```bash
     $ cd ~/units/02-tools/a0